What Is an FSA?

-A Flexible Spending Account (FSA) is an employer-sponsored benefit account that allow you to set aside tax-free money to pay for out-of-pocket healthcare expenses.
-If you expect to incur medical expenses that won’t be reimbursed by another plan, FSAs are a great way to save money while covering those costs.
+If you expect to incur medical expenses that won’t be reimbursed by another plan, employer-sponsored flexible spending accounts (FSAs) are a great way to save money while covering those costs.

 FSA Tax Benefits